Squamous cell carcinoma of unknown primary site

 Effective treatment is available for some patients with SCC of unknown primary site who fit certain clinical syndromes, particularly those with involvement of the cervical or inguinal lymph nodes.
 For this reason, appropriate evaluation of these patients is essential prior to embarking on treatment.

-- Cervical lymph nodes are the most common metastatic site for SCCs.
-Patients with tumor involving upper or mid level cervical nodes are likely to have a primary cancer of the head and neck.
-In contrast, a lung primary should be suspected in those with lower cervical lymph nodes.
+●Cervical lymph nodes are the most common metastatic site for SCCs.
+Patients with tumor involving upper or mid-level cervical nodes are likely to have a primary cancer of the head and neck.
+By contrast, a lung primary should be suspected in those with lower cervical lymph nodes.